lanterndevs/Lantern-Server/README.md

 npm install
 ```

 This will install all dependencies for the project locally.
 We will then need to create a .env file in the root of the repository to provide critical environment variables to the server.
-To do this, make a copy of `.envexample` and rename it `.env`.
+To do this, make a copy of `.env.example` and rename it `.env`.
 Replace the values with your own corresponding values and save your changes.

 To then start up a development server, run the following command in the root of the repository: